 Line-Item Budget Budget Amount Description of Expenditure COMMUNICATIONS \$ 2,500 Telephone expense includes installation and recurring costs of telephones, fax machine, internet services, MS Teams user fees, cellphone expenses, Direct TV, and LAN phone service.
-INSURANCE \$ 1,890 Covers the cost of Workers Compensation, Unemployement Insurance and Liability insurance for Auto's (if applicable), D&O, Criminal Dishonesty, and Sexual Misconduct.
-OFFICE EXPENSES \$ 2,365 Program supplies are utilized for program operation, including office supplies (paper, pens, pencils, folders, staples, paper clips, printer cartridges, binders, folder tabs, extension cords, surge protectors, etc.), postage, and housecleaning supplies (paper towels, cleanser, soap, trash bags, etc.).
+INSURANCE \$ 1,896 Covers the cost of Workers Compensation, Unemployement Insurance and Liability insurance for Auto's (if applicable), D&O, Criminal Dishonesty, and OFFICE EXPENSES \$ 2,36 Program supplies are utilized for program operation, including office supplies (paper, pens, pencils, folders, staples, paper clips, printer cartridges, binders, folder tabs, extension cords, surge protectors, etc.), postage, and housecleaning supplies (paper towels, cleanser, soap, trash bags, etc.).
 Software expenses are also included, but are not limited to program related software expenses; in the program they are for client assessment/tracking tools and any applicable updates.
 Also includes IT related user costs for normal business operations like MS Office 365.
 Licenses/Taxes represents municipality licenses (fire inspections, permits, etc.) paid on an annual basis.
 Building and professional licensing fees, staff license and certification renewals, etc. This also covers the monthly user license fee for Welligent, and includes IT related threat protection services and other IT related user based licensing costs.
-77.5 Includes costs for employment advertisements, printing of brochures, stationery, business cards and other PRINTING/PUBLICATIONS \$ 70 program related printed materials.
-RENTS & LEASES - STRUCTURES \$ 1,440 This amount is comprised of building rent or lease for office space.
+OFFICE EXPENSES \$ 2,36 Includes costs for employment advertisements, printing PRINTING/PUBLICATIONS \$ 70 of brochures, stationery, business cards and other program related printed materials.
+RENTS & LEASES - STRUCTURES \$ 1,44 This amount is comprised of building rent or lease for office space.

-Covers the cost of rent/lease of necessary equipment at \$ 266 the facility (ex. copier) \$ 20 Equipment Repairs/Maintenance encompasses the cost of a maintenance contract for the copier, monitoring of internet firewall, and the repair of other equipment not covered by maintenance agreements such as computers, printers, and telephones. \$ () ş \$ 2,314 Travel local includes reimbursements for mileage for staff traveling to and from events, meetings and trainings in conjunction with program operations and responsibilities.
+EQUIPMENT RENTAL/LEASE s 266 Covers the cost of rent/lease of necessary equipment at the facility (ex. copier) EQUIPMENT RENTAL/LEASE 3 200 Equipment Repairs/Maintenance encompasses the cost of a maintenance contract for the copier, monitoring of internet firewall, and the repair of other equipment not covered by maintenance agreements such as computers EQUIPMENT REPAIR AND MAINTENANCE \$ 20 printers, and telephones.
+DEPRECIATION: EQUIPMENT \$ DEPRECIATION: STRUCTURES \$ TRAVEL \$ 2,314 Travel local includes reimbursements for mileage for staff traveling to and from events, meetings and trainings in conjunction with program operations and responsibilities.
 The standard IRS rate is used to reimburse staff mileage.
 Out of county travel is in this budget for designated staff to attend training and corporate meetings in San Diego.
-1 Staff Training costs include CPR and First Aid trainings for staff, user fees for Relias (training platform), registrations for staff development and trainings held in \$ 231 collaboration with the program's mission. ė.
-200 Covers financial and accounting fees incurred by this program, including the required Federal Office of - Management and Budget (OMB A-133) audit.
-Covers cost of minor supplies for participants \$ 1,200 Equipment purchase represents minor equipment purchases such as phones, cell phones, printers, computer towers and monitors, a fax machine, as well as furniture to accommodate new personnel and for replacement purposes of existing equipment that in the normal course of use is worn out and either cannot be repaired or is not practical to have repaired. s 710 Other Business Services includes associated costs for hiring of new employees such as TB screenings, assessments, drug screenings, background checks, fingerprinting, as well as HIPAA compliant shredding services and other similar miscellaneous program expenses.
-Building Maintenance/Repair includes minor repairs and maintenance for the facility including, but not limited to replacement of locks, minor breakage, internal phone line repairs, and other repairs required for safe operation of the program at the leased facility.
-Also included is the cleaning of the building, and alarm service. \$ \$ \$ \$ 20 \$ - \$ - \$ 231 \$ 200 \$ 100
+INAVLL 1 2,314 TRAINING \$ 231 Staff Training costs include CPR and First Aid trainings for staff, user fees for Relias (training platform), registrations for staff development and trainings held in collaboration with the program's mission.
+Covers financial and accounting fees incurred by this program, including the required Federal Office of PROFESSIONAL SERVICES \$ 200 Management and Budget (OMB A-133) audit.
+OTHER: Client Supplies \$ 100 Covers cost of minor supplies for participants OTHER: Minor Equipment \$ 1,200 Equipment purchase represents minor equipment purchases such as phones, cell phones, printers, computer towers and monitors, a fax machine, as well as furniture to accommodate new personnel and for replacement purposes of existing equipment that in the normal course of use is worn out and either cannot be repaired or is not practical to have repaired.
+OTHER: Other Business Services s 710 Other Business Services includes associated costs for hiring of new employees such as TB screenings, assessments, drug screenings, background checks, fingerprinting, as well as HIPAA compliant shredding services and other similar miscellaneous program expenses.
+OTHER: Building Repair/Maint. s 780 Building Maintenance/Repair includes minor repairs and maintenance for the facility including, but not limited to replacement of locks, minor breakage, internal phone line repairs, and other repairs required for safe operation of the program at the leased facility.
+Also included is the cleaning of the building, and alarm service.